 You should disclose to me any circumstances that may affect performance under the contract, such as:

 - Current and future marital status.
 Are you single?
 Divorced?
 Pending Marriage?
 Pending Divorce?
-Is there a marital decree; are there any court judgments again you?
+Is there a marital decree; are there any court judgments against you?
 Even after a divorce is final or a judgment has been lifted, there is a 30-day appeal period.